phedlund/phedlund.github.io/README.md

 ├── _draft	               # To store your drafts, they won't be published on your site ├── _includes	               # theme includes
 ├── _layouts                   # theme layouts (see below for details)
-├── _portfolio	               # collection of article to be populated in the portfolio page ├── _posts                     # Blog posts
+├── _apps	               # collection of article to be populated in the apps page ├── _posts                     # Blog posts
 ├── _sass                      # Sass partials
 ├── assets